- As low as $134/Night

 - Approximately 1 square feet

 This bungalow is located in the historic district, just 2 blocks from the waterfront.
 You can park you car and walk everywhere in historic Beaufort.
 We also include Cruzer bicycles for you to get around and see the sights.
-You'll be 1 block from a cozy brewery, and wine/coffee bar, stores and 2 blocks to watch gorgeous sunsets.
+You'll be 1 block from a cozy brewery, and wine/coffee bar, stores and 2 blocks to watch handsome sunsets.

 About the Area